Nikon FM2n Review

 Nikon FM2n - A Desert Island Camera?

 I have always been attracted to Nikon film cameras.
-There is a ruggedness to them and they have appealing classic design elements to boot.
-Especially the cameras from the FE and FM series from the late seventies and early eighties have had my attention as well as the iconic Nikon F3 which I had in the mid-eighties.
+They are rugged, and they have appealing classic design elements to boot.
+I have especially been attracted to the cameras from the FE and FM series from the late seventies and early eighties, as well as the iconic Nikon F3, which I had in the mid-eighties.

 Perhaps this is no coincidence.
-These were the years that formed my photography journey and looking at the older cameras today, nostalgia kicks in and it gives me great pleasure to research and use these cameras again after more than three decades.
+These were the years that formed my photography journey, and looking at the older cameras today, nostalgia kicks in.
+It gives me great pleasure to research and use these cameras again after more than three decades.

 The Nikon FM2n shown with a Nikkor 50mm f/1.4 AIS

-Strangely enough, my affection for the older Nikon film cameras never rubbed off on my decision in regards to cameras later on where I found Canon to have better ergonomics.
-This trend started already with the Canon T90 which I picked over the Nikon 8008 and later when I picked a digital Canon D60 over the Nikon D100.
+Strangely enough, my affection for the older Nikon film cameras never rubbed off on my decision regarding cameras later on, when I found Canon to have better ergonomics.
+This trend started with the Canon T90, which I picked over the Nikon 8008, and later, when I picked a digital Canon D60 over the Nikon D100.

 Buying a Nikon FM2n on eBay

-I had scoured the local used market for a while but rarely did I find any Nikon FM2n listings and when I did they looked to be in less than desirable shape.
-I turned to eBay and viewed several listings before I found a near-mint copy in Japan with a very detailed description.
+I had scoured the local used market for a while, but rarely did I find any Nikon FM2n listings, and when I did, they looked to be in less-than-desirable shape.
+I turned to eBay and viewed several listings before finding a near-mint copy in Japan with a detailed description.

-I paid $480.00 including shipping and taxes which is very close to the original price in the mid-eighties.
-This was a bit more than I had planned to spend but I have no concerns on this front as I am sure the FM2n will hold its value and probably even increase in value over time due to film photography gaining in popularity.
+I paid $480.00, including shipping and taxes, which is very close to the original price in the mid-eighties.
+This was a bit more than I had planned to spend, but I have no concerns on this front.
+I am sure the FM2n will hold its value and probably even increase in value over time due to film photography gaining in popularity.

 The Nikon FM2n shown with a Nikkor 50mm f/1.4 AI-S